 4. Transfer AMEX Membership Rewards Points

-Lastly, you could transfer AMEX Membership Rewards points from cards like the AMEX Business Platinum or AMEX Premier Rewards Gold to British Airways Avios points.
+Lastly, you could transfer AMEX Membership Rewards points from cards like the Business Platinum Card from American Express OPEN or Premier Rewards Gold Card from American Express to British Airways Avios points.
 But this isn’t as good a deal as it used to be.

 I’d rather save my AMEX Membership Rewards points for transfers to airlines with a 1:1 ratio, like Air Canada, Delta, or Singapore Airlines.

 But this could be a good option for folks who need to top-off their British Airways account for an award.